Emmarie Dizon: Congresswoman (2019 - present)

 Lolypop Ouano-Dizon bid as congressional candidate for Cebu's 6th Congressional District under PDP-Laban / One Cebu Coalition, during the 2019 Philippine Election.
 Under her leadership, Anak Sa Mandaue—the organization she formed in 2016, allied with Jonas Cortes to form the Cortes-Ouano Alliance which led to the coalitions 100% victory against Luigi Quisumbing and his newly formed Hugpong Mandaue.

 She was elected and proclaimed as the elected representative of the 6th district with a super-majority of 79% of the total votes count.

 During the oathtaking of Congresswoman Emmarie M. Ouano-Dizon paid tribute to her late grandfather, former Mandaue City Mayor Alfredo "Pedong" Ouano, and father Thadeo "Teddy" Ouano. more than 500 public figures witnessed the oathtaking, which was headed by Presidential Legislative Liaison Office Secretary Adelino Sitoy, One Cebu Leaders led by Cebu Governor Gwen Garcia, and incoming Mandaue City Mayor Jonas Cortes, Cordova Mayor Teche Sitoy-Cho and Consolacion Mayor Joannes Alegado.

+Dizon is Lakas–CMD regional chairperson.